hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 gl-sbp-frank-gl1-sstor01             csi.hpe.com   Delete           56d
 ```

 HPE CSI driver for K8s and Kasten K10 has been a supported data management solution through the [joint partnership between HPE and Veeam]( https://www.kasten.io/kubernetes/resources/blog/kubernetes-backup-with-hpe-csi-and-kasten-k10).
-In the following sections, I will first deploy the Kasten k10 to the cluster.
-Then, I will describe how to use Kasten K10 with the volume snapshot capability from HPE CSI driver for K8s for backup and restore of stateful applications running in the cluster.
+In the following sections, I will first deploy Kasten k10 to the cluster.
+Then I will describe how to use Kasten K10 with the volume snapshot capability from HPE CSI driver for K8s to backup and restore persistent volumes of the stateful applications running in the cluster.

 ### Install Kasten K10

-Kasten K10 runs in its own namespace and is deployed on K8s like any other application.
-F﻿ollowing the [Kasten K10 installation page](https://docs.kasten.io/latest/index.html), the Kasten K10 can be installed to the cluster with the following commands using helm:
+Kasten K10 can be deployed on K8s like any other application, and it runs in its own namespace.

+F﻿ollowing the [Kasten K10 installation page](https://docs.kasten.io/latest/index.html), Kasten K10 can be installed to the cluster with the following commands using helm:

 ```shell
 $ helm repo add kasten https://charts.kasten.io/